ZhuJiwei111/SPACE/README.md

 ## Downstream Tasks

-We provide code for reproducing downstream tasks in the folder `experiments\`.
-This requires ensuring your downstream task data is stored in the `datasets\` directory.
+We provide code for reproducing downstream tasks in the folder `experiments/`.
+This requires ensuring your downstream task data is stored in the `datasets/` directory.

 For example, to reproduce NT benchmark's results:

-1. Place the NT dataset in `datasets\NT\`
+1. Place the NT dataset in `datasets/NT/`
 2. Run the following commands:
 ```
 bash experiments/NT/expr_NT.sh